w3c/wai-media-guide/index.md

 ## Making Media Accessible

-This resource walks you through understanding accessible media, whether you are outsourcing some development or developing it all in-house.
+This resource walks you through understanding accessible media, whether you are outsourcing it or creating it in-house.
 * [Planning Media Accessibility](https://deploy-preview-7--wai-media-guide.netlify.com/design-develop/media/planning/) &mdash; helps you **figure out what your specific video or audio needs,** and links to standards.
 * [Video and Audio Content](https://deploy-preview-7--wai-media-guide.netlify.com/design-develop/media/media-content/)
 * [Audio Description of Visual Information](https://deploy-preview-7--wai-media-guide.netlify.com/design-develop/media/description/)